Strengthening for Pain and Performance (Part 1 - Introduction)

 There is a reason the motto at GMCF is Everyday Stronger and not Everyday Faster or just Everyday Fitter.
 Everyday Stronger speaks to the mission of GMCF: to foster strength in the Central Vermont community.
 But why strength and not cardiovascular fitness or flexibility or some other tenet of fitness?

 For decades the epitome of fitness was viewed as the mastery of cardiovascular endeavors like triathlons and marathons.
 Yes, these are amazing feats of athleticism and physical fitness.
 But they aren’t the only measure of fitness.
-In both the performance and rehabilitation literature, strength training has become THE key to injury recovery, injury prevention, and improved performance.
+In both the performance and rehabilitation literature, strength training has become THE key to injury recovery and improved performance (see reference list below).
 This article is the first of several in the Strengthening for Pain and Performance Series.
-My aim with this series of articles is to break down why strengthening is such a potent treatment for pain, how it can help prevent injuries, how to use it to improve performance for endurance sports (or any sport for that matter), and the myriad of health benefits it imparts to people at any age.
+My aim with this series of articles is to break down why strengthening is such a potent treatment for pain, how to use it to improve performance for endurance sports (or any sport for that matter), and the myriad of health benefits it imparts to people at any age.

 Disclaimer: These articles are for informational purposes only and are not intended to be used as instructions for the treatment of any injury, ailment or health condition.
 The information provided is not meant to replace the advice of any medical professional.
 You should seek care from a medical professional if you are in pain, sick or unwell.